curl/everything-curl/internals.md

  - 'data' is the variable name we use all over to refer to the easy handle (`struct Curl_easy`) for the transfer being worked on.
 No other name should be used for this and nothing else should use this name.
+The easy handle is the main object identifying a transfer.
+A transfer typically uses a connection at some point and typically only one at a time.
+There's a `data->conn` pointer that identifies the connection that is currently used by this transfer.
+A single connection can be used over time and even concorrently by several transfers (and thus easy handles) when multiplexed connections are used.

  - `conn` is the variable name we use all over the internals to refer to the current *connection* the code works on (`struct connectdata`).
-A transfer typically uses a connection at some point and typically only one at a time.
-There's a `conn->data` pointer that identifies the transfer that is currently working on this connection.
-A single connection can be reused over time by several transfers (and thus easy handles) and a single connection can also be used by several easy handles simultaneously when multiplexed connections are used.
-When multiplexing are used, the `conn->data` pointer has to be updated accordingly quite frequently.

  - `result` is the usual name we use for a `CURLcode` variable to hold the return values from functions and if that return value is different than zero, it is an error and the function should clean up and return (usually passing on the same error code to its parent function).

 ## Everything is multi